What Is the Role of Canada Immigration Lawyers in the Immigration Process?

-Whether or not you require an immigrant lawyer will depend on what you’re reasons for being the country are in the first place.
+Whether or not you require an immigrant Canada immigration lawyer will depend on what you’re reasons for being the country are in the first place.
 In this article, we’ll take an in-depth look at what the role of USA Immigration Lawyers is in the immigration process.
 Read on.

-USA Immigration Lawyers: What Is Their Role
+Canada immigration lawyer: What Is Their Role

-The role of a lawyer who specializes in immigration matters is quite different from that of other kinds of lawyers you might come across.
+The role of a Canada immigration lawyer who specializes in immigration matters is quite different from that of other kinds of lawyers you might come across.
 They don’t spend time in court handling civil disputes.

 1. You’ve Committed a Crime

 When applying for US citizenship, most Canada Citizenship and Immigration Services forms require that you indicate whether or not you’ve previously committed or been convicted of a crime.
 It is important to not misrepresent yourself when filling out this section.

 Remember, they’ll run your prints.
 So, if you’ve had any prior run-ins with the law, engaging an immigration attorney might save you from deportation.
 You can read more about what a conviction is for immigration purposes.

 The immigration process is notoriously complex.
 It tests your patience on so many levels.
 You may have tried doing it on your own only to end up having your application rejected.

 You may also be in the process but it appears to have stalled for a number of months or even years.
 An immigration lawyer might help you remedy the situation and perhaps even fast track the process.